ROUND 1: SING-ALONG SONG

 ROUND 2: CHILLIN’ VILLAINS

-The snow monster rips apart Hinkle’s hat to score a point for Team Rudolph!
+The snow monster tears apart Hinkle’s hat to score a point for Team Rudolph!

 SCORE: RUDOLPH – 1